dma-ais/AisLib/README.md

    * `createReader(String hostname, int port)` - Creates a reader connection to host:port.
    * `createReader(String commaHostPort)` - Creates a {@link AisTcpReader} from a list of one or more hosts on the
 form: host1:port1,...,hostN:portN.
 If more than one host/port round robin will be used.
+   * `createUdpReader(int port)` - Creates a UDP reader reading from port on any interface.
+   * `createUdpReader(String address, int port)` - Creates a UDP reader reading from port on interface with address.
    * `createReaderFromInputStream(InputStream inputStream)` - Creates a reader reading from an input stream.
    * `createReaderFromFile(String filename)` - Creates a reader reading from a file.
 If the filename suffix is '.zip' or '.gz', zip or gzip decompression will be applied respectively.